 The Massachusetts Clean Vessel Act (CVA) Project is administered by MarineFisheries and has been underway since 1994.
 Funding is provided through the U.S. Fish and Wildlife Service's Sportfish Restoration Program.
 Since the CVA program's inception, Massachusetts' harbors have put more pumpout boats in service than any other state.
 This extensive coverage, coupled with the many shoreside pumpout stations placed in service, provide the infrastructure needed to achieve and maintain the goal of designation of the Commonwealth's coastal waters as a federal No Discharge Area (NDA).
 This downloadable brochure provides additional information on the Massachusetts CVA Project: Clean Vessal Act Brochure

 Find a Pumpout Location Near You:

-How Can a Marina Become Involved in the CVA Program?
+How Can a Marina Become Involved in CVA?

 Invoice, Billing, and Pumpout Log Forms for Existing CVA Sub-Grantees:

 - CVA Invoice Checklist and Submittal Form